KotlinSandbox/task5_Number-Base-Converter/README.md

 # Number Base Converter

-It cans convert any base numbers to another base.
+It cans convert numbers from any base to another base.
 Includes possibility to work with fractional numbers.